Multilingual education in Africa: Colonial influence

-The African continent's rich history of European colonization has resulted in an abundant amount of influence on each state's developmental trajectory.
+European colonization has shaped how language developed across many African states and colonial legacies continue to inform how language is used.
 Most African states' modern government and societal infrastructures were developed by the relevant colonial power during the period between colonization and independence, including its methods of implementing education.
 Even today, some countries which have had colonial influence on Africa insist on characterizing their language as the most essential language to teach in Africa.
 Some scholars even argue that English is the most important language to incorporate into African education, despite the prominence of mother-tongue languages that already exist in the local communities.
 As we can see below, different international actors have diverse ideas on the most effective strategies for implementing multilingual education in African states.

 Language education strategies

 UNESCO's findings

 The United Nations (UN) serves as one of the significant parties in influencing language choices in the education curricula of not only African nations, but of many other nations in the world.
 The agency within the UN that works primarily in this role is UNESCO, which differentiated between the weak and strong bilingual models for African students in their study.
 UNESCO observed that weak bilingual models tend to incorporate an early-exit method of instruction such as teaching the student for one to four years in the local language or the student's mother tongue, before switching to the second language.
 In contrast, strong bilingual models tend to incorporate a late-exit method which would have a target objective of fluency in both the languages, i.e., language one (L1; the mother tongue) and language two (L2; the secondary language).

 One to four years of instruction in the local tongue has not shown to be sufficient because children in developing countries or poor communities generally do not have the capacity to switch from their L1 by the end of grade 3 and be simultaneously proficient in the curriculum.
 A study of South African grade 6 students who were educated through an L1 medium on average received a national achievement score of 69%, whereas those who were educated with an L2 achieved only 32%.